 The Masters (Taught) Excellence Scholarship is available to full-time U.K., EU and International Masters students, irrespective of their financial means, who progress to a University of Bolton Taught Masters Course, having attained a First Class Honours degree from a U.K. or E.U. institution.
 Available for full 180 credit masters courses only.
 There will be a maximum of three awards made in the 2019/20 academic year, paid as a tuition fee waiver of £1,500.
 For further information please visit:

 Disabled Students Allowance (DSA)

 Students with disabilities may be eligible to receive DSA which can provide funding towards the cost of equipment, support tutors, travel and other course related costs.

 Postgraduate Loan Scheme

-Students commencing a taught or research Masters course from September 2017 may be able to apply for a loan from the Student Loans Company of up to £10,280.
+Students commencing a taught or research 180 credit Masters course from September 2019 may be able to apply for a loan from the Student Loans Company of up to £10,906.
 The loan will be paid directly to the student.
 To apply students must be aged under 60 and be a resident of England or the E.U.
-The loans are available for first full 180 credit taught masters courses only.
-Application forms for the loans are now available from:
+Application forms for the loans will be available from summer 2019 from:

 For further information on postgraduate loans please visit:

 Student Loans Company telephone number for Postgraduate Loans helpline: